Code for Leasing Business Premises in England and Wales 2007

 The two supporting documents in the Lease Code 2007 are:

-The Occupier's Guide goes further than the Lease Code 2007 in places.
-If a lease were to comply with both the Lease Code 2007 and the Occupier's Guide, it would favour the tenant to a greater degree than if the lease were to comply only with the Lease Code 2007.
+The Occupier's Guide goes further than the Landlord Code in places.
+If a lease were to comply with both the Landlord Code and the Occupier's Guide, it would favour the tenant to a greater degree than if the lease were to comply only with the Landlord Code.
 This may be entirely appropriate in some circumstances, but may not be acceptable to all landlords or lenders.
-If a landlord markets premises as being available on a "code-compliant" lease, it is not clear whether the lease must comply with only the Lease Code 2007, or both the Lease Code 2007 and the Occupier's Guide.
+If a landlord markets premises as being available on a "code-compliant" lease, it is not clear whether the lease must comply with only the Landlord Code, or both the Landlord Code and the Occupier's Guide.

 The Model Heads of Terms are, as the title suggests, a precedent set of heads of terms.
 They provide a checklist of issues to be determined and information needed before the lease can be agreed.